An Approach to Studying

 Agriculture

-Methods: demonstrations, interactive computer with videotext, farm visits
+Methods: demonstrations, interactive computer with videotext,

 Subjects: solar grain-drying methods, machinery